-Courtney is a junior studying finance in the College of Business.
-With an emphasis on ethics, she actively participates in Daniels Fund Ethics Initiative at UCCS case competitions and the Student Center for Public Trust.
+Courtney recently graduated with a degree from the College of Business with an emphasis on ethics.
+She has actively participated in the Daniels Fund Ethics Initiative at UCCS case competitions and the Student Center for Public Trust.

 Why did you choose UCCS?

 I choose UCCS because it was close to my family and I always loved visiting the campus when I was younger.
 I grew up in Colorado Springs, so after being around UCCS my whole life, it seemed like the perfect choice.

 When I first came to UCCS I wasn’t sure what wanted to do, but I ended up taking a personal finance class and really enjoyed it.
 Soon after, I made the decision to pursue finance for my career path.

 What is your favorite part about studying in the College of Business?

 So far, my favorite part about studying in the College of Business has been the opportunity to learn about every aspect of business.
 The core classes we are required to take allow you to learn about all of the different paths you can take in business.
 As an undecided business student, it was helpful to learn about the different emphases before I found the one I wanted to pursue in my career.
 Additionally, learning all areas of business made me a well-rounded business student and I now feel prepared to enter the workforce.

 Why did you decide to get involved with the Daniels Fund Ethics Initiative at UCCS and how has it helped with your business education?